11 Reasons to Drive to Central Texas’ Highland Lakes

 For breakfast, dessert, or dessert-for-breakfast, Blue Bonnet Cafe in Marble Falls has been dominating the pie game since 1929, and you can order them by the slice or whole for a tasty souvenir.
 Much like dessert, Chicken Fried Steak is also on hand whenever hunger strikes.
 Also in Marble Falls, River City Grille offers spectacular views of the Colorado River and an extensive menu sure to please anyone and everyone traveling with you.
 From Fried Catfish Sandwiches and Green Chile Pork Tacos to hand-cut Rib-eyes and Seafood Platters, they’ve got it all.

 Perched on the water in Kingsland, Wakepoint offers fuel for cars, boats, and human beings from a location right on the Llano River.
 Burgers (single, double, and triple) are the go-to, but you’ll also find delicious pizzas, barbecue, and bar snacks, too.
 And if you want a little small-town charm, check out Trailblazer Grille on the historic Burnet County Square.
-Homestyle cooking will warm your soul, with Chicken Pot Pie, classic Meatloaf, and hearty Steaks among the many rib-stickin’ draws.
+Homestyle cooking is the draw here, with picks like Chicken Pot Pie, classic meatloaf, and hearty steaks.
+(Consider waiting 30-minutes to swim after leaving this place.)

 Explore Burnet’s underground scene